Dubai to Host 45th World Hospital Congress in 2022

 The Congress will feature discussions on a number of topics addressing the most pressing global healthcare industry such as ‘How do Hospitals, Clinics and Organizations continue to work and plan for sustainable infrastructures?’ while other topics addressed during the conference include a session on ‘Business Art Through Leadership’, where experts will share their successful concepts and innovations in the healthcare industry, while another topic titled ‘When to Build and When not to Build’, features a discussion on the availability of hospital beds and who should make a final call about this decision.

 In other sessions, ‘The Technology Effect’ session will focus on what will change and ways to seeing the blind spots in identifying challenges, while ‘Predicting the Workforce Makeup in 2030’ session will highlight who will be the workforce and what skills will be required to overcome future challenges.
 Meanwhile, a session titled ‘Driving Prevention – Everyone’s a Winner?’ will speak about the obvious benefits of disease prevention and its impact on various healthcare institutions financially and strategically and ‘Private vs Public -Business Models Shared’, session will address how business models objectively differ.
 Additionally, ‘Doing the Math’s session will stress on the application of the smartest financial concepts and exploring the way forward.

-IHF Dubai 2021 – World Hospital Congress running from the 5th to the 8th of December, 2021 is organized by Dubai Health Authority in collaboration with International Hospital Federation (IHF) and INDEX Conferences and Exhibitions – a member of INDEX Holding.
+The 45th World Hospital Congress running from the 10th to the 12th of November, 2022 is organized by Dubai Health Authority in collaboration with the International Hospital Federation (IHF) and INDEX Conferences and Exhibitions – a member of INDEX Holding.